raspberrypilearning/cyoa-web/en/step_4.md

 title: Tags reminder
 ---

-You should have rules for all the tags you used to create your story pages.
+You should create rules for all the tags you used to create your story pages.
 In case you forgot what they are, here's a quick list:

 + ```body```: the main part of your page
 + ```p```: the text or paragraphs that make up your page